LOOSE-LIPS/loose-lips-2.0/src/routes/blog/lnrs-velocities-of-thought/index.md

 banner:
   - imported/lnrs-velocities-of-thought/image1363.jpeg
 description: >-
   Christ.
 What a time to be alive ay!!??
-We&rsquo;ll remember this past Saturday for the rest of our lives, mark my words.
+We’ll remember this past Saturday for the rest of our lives, mark my words.
 Britain is stuck in a solidified loop that has swallowed up the winter, everything is the same every single day, and yet, everything is changing.
-It&rsquo;s kind of like techno, at any moment [...]Read More...
+It’s kind of like techno, at any moment [...]Read More...
 published: true
 tags: picks
 featured: false